Dividend due bill process

 Typically, an ex-dividend date will be after the record date and pay date in situations when a spinoff or special dividend is greater than 25% of the stock price.

-In the modern era of electronic trading, there's no extra step of the seller owing the buyer money; the party entitled to the dividend will receive the distribution directly.
+With electronic trading, the extra step of the seller owing the buyer money is no longer necessary.
+The party entitled to the dividend will receive the distribution directly.

 A due bill determines a stock seller's obligation to deliver a pending dividend or another form of payment to the buyer of the stock.